Aliyan-AA/Power-BI-Work-1/README.md

 # 📊 Financial Data Analytics – Power BI Report

-This repository contains a Power BI report developed for the **FDA Lab Task** by **Aliyan Ahmad (22i-7479)**, as part of coursework at FAST-NUCES Islamabad.
+This repository contains a Power BI report developed for the **Financial Data Analytics** by **Aliyan Ahmad**, as part of coursework at FAST-NUCES Islamabad.

 ## 🔍 Project Overview

-The objective of this report is to analyze and visualize data related to the lab task assigned in the **Foundations of Data Analytics (FDA)** course.
+The objective of this report is to analyze and visualize data related to the lab task assigned in the **Financial Data Analytics (FDA)** course.
 The dashboard provides interactive visual insights, trends, and summaries derived from the given dataset.

 ## 📁 Files Included